 Dahlonega also has a large art presence with artists showing and selling their work.
 For more information visit on artists, galleries and art related events visit Dahlonega Art.

 Lumpkin County and the Dahlonega area have many waterfalls to see.

 Vineyards/Wineries- This area is rapidly becoming the wine region of North Georgia and has been named the Dahlonega Plateau.
 Several vineyards are nearby with tours, wine tastings, winemakers dinners and special events.
 Visit wineries nearby for more information.

 Hiking- The National Forests contain thousands of acres of mountain forests with many outdoor activities.
 The beginning of the Appalachian Trail

 is at Amicalola Falls State Park west of town and the trail crosses the road in two places north of the inn (Woody Gap and Blood Mountain).
 The Blood Mountain hike on the AT will take you to the highest point on the AT in Georgia.
 Preacher’s Rock is a favorite hike near Woody Gap.
 It is a granite mountaintop with spectacular views (see our video).

-Go tubing, kayaking or canoeing on the Chestatee or Etowah Rivers with Appalachian Outfitters (706) 864-7117.
+Go tubing or kayaking on the Chestatee or Etowah Rivers with rentals from local outfitters or bring your own kayak.
 Great way to cool off in the summer.
 Bring some old towels to dry off.